subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ## Training EBMs Using Score Functions

 Given a training dataset consisting of a collection of images, we will start with the problem of training an EBM model that generates new images that look similar to those in the training set.
-We will assume that the distribution of pixels in the training dataset is given by the Boltzmann distribution with an unknown energy function $E$
+We will assume that the distribution of image pixels in the training dataset is given by the Boltzmann distribution with an unknown energy function $E$

 $$ p(x_1,x_2,...,x_N) = {e^{-E(x_1,...,x_N)}\over{Z}} $$